pr0m1th3as/cranial-sex-estimation-code/analysis_run/HMI_cross/README.md

 # cranial-sex-estimation-code
-Delete this file and retain the folder before performing analysis
+Delete this file and retain this folder before performing analysis